pranavs41/Gesture-Controlled-Glove/README.md

 See [hardware.md](hardware.md) for full pin map.

 ## Gestures
 See [gestures.md](gestures.md) for the current gesture-to-key mapping.
-(Not mapped yet so nothing for now)